Back to Blog

 Northwestern

-The Northwestern Cybersecurity Bootcamp is a 24-week part-time course aimed at a range of individuals, from tech enthusiasts looking to launch a career in cybersecurity to those looking to expand their skills in their current position.
+The Northwestern Cybersecurity Bootcamp is a 24-week part-time course aimed at a range of individuals, from tech enthusiasts looking to launch a career in cybersecurity to those looking to expand their skills in their current positions.

 Based in Chicago, this bootcamp prepares students for a range of professional certifications, including CompTIA Security+, Network+, Linux+, Server+, and Cloud+, but does not include any exam vouchers.